roigoatzzz/Wallsync/README.md

 If you want to suggest a resource or fix, feel free to open an issue or submit a pull request.
 Please follow these guidelines:
 - Provide a clear link and short description
+- If anyone want to become collaborator, you can ask.
 - Ensure links are safe and relevant
 - Respect formatting for consistency
 - Thank you for helping improve this project!